Plumeria: Leaves

-Plumeria trees are small or low shrubs.
+Plumeria species are small trees or low shrubs.
 The leaves grow at tips of their branches.
 Various species and cultivar have various leaf shape and arrangements.
-The leaves of P. alba are narrow and corrugated, whereas leaves of P. pudica have an elongated shape and glossy, dark-green color.
+The leaves of P. alba are narrow and corrugated, whereas leaves of P. pudica have an elongated shape and glossy, dark-green colour.
 P. pudica is one of the everblooming types with nondeciduous, evergreen leaves.
-Another, semi-deciduous species that retains leaves and flowers in winter is P. obtusa; commonly known as "Singapore plumeria".
+Another, semi-deciduous species that retains leaves and flowers in winter is P. obtusa; sometimes known as "Singapore plumeria".